 From the bride...how touching is this?!: " From the Bride…We fell in love with the venue because it was a beautiful all white space, and we wanted to embrace the stark whiteness of it, the blank canvas, but add some accents and warmth.
 Lots of little candles everywhere.
 We wanted to express the beauty of the urban environment, and take advantage of the rawness of the studio space in a cool industrial chic way.
 But still beautiful, and a little unexpected.
 We wanted our guests to feel a sense of delight.
 We wanted the venue to feel very New York, but “our” New York.
-On the roof of the venue (Studio 450) there are two giant water towers, and water towers became a design element that we used in our Save The Date, Invitations, Website, our ‘logo,’ and embossed by hand on the cover of our programs.
-It’s hard to explain why we like watertowers so much — style, functionality, and unexpected beauty.
-They invite you to look up, and once you do, you see the city in an entirely new way.
-There’s a metaphor in there for marriage somewhere!

 The paper chain idea was to make a beautiful mess of paper chains behind the ceremony space.
 We like the symbolism of the chains, joining links, as we join our lives together, as a couple, but also with our family and community.
 But we also liked the idea of taking a very common and humble material like paper and transforming it into something unique and beautiful.
 Barb and Nelson took this little seed of an idea, and transformed it into an incredible installation that far exceeded our expectations.
 It wasn’t just a backdrop for our ceremony … it became part of our ceremony.
 It became a representation of our community, and all the different friendships and relationships that had collectively brought us to this moment in our lives.
 What started as design idea has now taken on a life of its own.
 After getting married we formed a production company together: Paper Chain Productions.
 The name now represents to us not only our wedding, but our partnership, our connected community of friends and family, and the idea that you can build something beautiful and inspiring, from a simple scrap of paper.